Charles Stickland

-Lieutenant General Charles Richard Stickland, KCB, OBE (born 16 May 1968) is a senior Royal Marines officer, who has served as the Chief of Joint Operations since November 2021.
+Lieutenant General Sir Charles Richard Stickland, KCB, OBE (born 16 May 1968) is a former senior Royal Marines officer, who served as the Chief of Joint Operations from November 2021 to November 2024.
 He was Commandant General Royal Marines from January 2018 to June 2019.

 Early life and education

 Stickland was born on 16 May 1968 in Pembury, Kent, England.
 He was educated at Sevenoaks School, a private school in Kent.
 He studied at City University, London, graduating with a Bachelor of Science degree in systems and management science and a Master of Arts degree in defence studies.